alan-turing-institute/QUIPP-collab/meeting-notes/2019-12-05-reg-retrospective.md

 _Aim for five minutes each, with extra time hopefully available for questions etc._ :hourglass:

-- [name=Greg] `simPop` pipeline - microsimulation, or other applications.
+- Greg: `simPop` pipeline - microsimulation, or other applications.
 Use iterative proportional fitting to get weights of individuals, then extend to get population.
 Not so much of a focus on privacy in the package.
-- [name=Kasra] Went through course to understand GANs better.
+- Kasra: Went through course to understand GANs better.
 Measure of similarity between synthetic and real data: add synth data to minority class and see how recall is affected.
-- [name=Louise] Microsimulation with `humanleague`.
+- Louise: Microsimulation with `humanleague`.
 Some questions about licensing but I'll include a separate licence for the initial go with the method.
 Coming soon - application to different datasets; will investigate those Greg has used in other microsimulation pipeline.
-- [name=Oliver] `MICE`.
+- Oliver: `MICE`.
 Targeted for filling in records.
 Synthetic data - insert blank row, then impute values.
 Different options for algorithms used.
 Also differential privacy - put outcomes in report.

 Let's keep an eye out for methods that have commonalities - can we make parts of these pipelines easier to reuse?